flux-framework/flux-core/doc/man1/flux.rst

 Flux is a modular framework for resource management.

-flux(1) is a front end for Flux sub-commands.
+:program:`flux` is a front end for Flux sub-commands.
-"flux -h" summarizes the core Flux commands.
+:option:`flux -h` summarizes the core Flux commands.
-"flux help *CMD*" displays the manual page for *CMD*.
+:program:`flux help CMD` displays the manual page for *CMD*.

 If *CMD* contains a slash "/" character, it is executed directly, bypassing the sub-command search path.